-To demonstrate this new level of independence a kangaroo was incorporated into the design of the first Australian postage stamps.
-The story of the ‘Kangaroo and Map’ stamps is as fascinating as the politically motivated intrigue that accompanied the design contest that led to the first British Empire postage stamps not to show a profile of a reigning British monarch.
+Australia stamps and postal history of has two identifiable periods, the first covering the ‘Australian States’ and the latter, from 1913.
+This is when the newly formed Commonwealth of Australia stamps were inscribed ‘Australia’.
+To demonstrate this new level of independence a kangaroo was incorporated into the design of the first Australia stamps.
+The story of the ‘Kangaroo and Map’ stamps is as fascinating.
+The politically motivated intrigue that accompanied the design contest that led to the first British Empire postage stamps not to show a profile of a reigning British monarch.

 The George V “Heads” were introduced later in 1913, placating those critical of the absence of a British monarch.
 The're amongst the most carefully studied stamps in world philately, with a wide array of colours, watermarks and also flaws.
 This issue arguably includes Australia’s rarest stamp being a tete-beche pair of the 1930 2d golden scarlet.